pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 Its strength lies in *flexibility and robustness*, excelling at unstructured data like images and text.
 Yet, they face the *“black box” problem* <d-cite key="singh2024rethinking"></d-cite>.
 Knowledge is diffused across billions of opaque weights, making reasoning difficult to trace and prone to “hallucinations” <d-cite key="huang2025survey"></d-cite>.

 Today, we are seeing a third phase emerge: **the rise of the router**.
 Modern LLMs possess an emergent mastery of both distributional representations and discrete tokens (e.g., code, SQL, JSON) <d-cite key="lee2025symba,hu-etal-2025-os"></d-cite>.
-This allows them to function as *semantic translators*, converting fuzzy human intent into precise intermediate symbolic protocols for execution.
+This allows them to function as *semantic translators*, converting fuzzy human intent into precise intermediate symbolic protocols for execution as shown in Figure 1.
 Crucially, this translation mechanism is reshaping AI architecture at two distinct scales:

 1.  **Macro-Symbolism (System Level):** The LLM becomes a *Planner*, deciding when and how to call a database, a coder interpreter, a JSON API request, or which specialized model to invoke.
 In effect, it routes tasks across a society of tools and agents.
 2.  **Micro-Symbolism (Model Level):** Inside the LLM itself, we see a shift from dense monoliths to modular, sparse structures.
 Mixture-of-Experts (MoE) architectures introduce explicit routers that choose which internal “experts” to activate, while mechanistic interpretability reveals latent circuits that already behave like implicit modules.